-Examining individual risks further, we confirmed that socioeconomic status and home literacy environment are predictors of reading readiness (Phillips & Lonigan, 2005) (Hypothesis 3a).
-However, when entered together in the model, the effect of socioeconomic status falls from significance suggesting its effects on reading readiness are mediated by home literacy environment.
-Over and above the effects of home literacy environment, child health, but not family stresses, is a significant predictor of reading readiness and together they account for 11% of the variance in reading readiness.
-Once these risk indices are controlled, being at family-risk of dyslexia contributes no further variance to outcomes.
-Similarly, both socioeconomic status and family stresses predict our measure of behaviour and attention (in line with Hypothesis 3b) and socioeconomic status is not a significant predictor when home literacy environment is in the model.
-Together, home literacy environment and family stresses accounted for 11% of the variance in attention and behaviour and being at family-risk of dyslexia explains no further variance in outcome.
+environment, child health, but not family stresses, is a significant predictor of reading readiness, and together they account for 11% of the variance in reading readiness.
+Once these risk indices are controlled, being at family risk of dyslexia contributes no further variance to outcomes.
+Similarly, both socioeconomic status and family stresses predict our measure of behavior and attention (in line with Hypothesis 3b), and socioeconomic status is not a significant predictor when home literacy environment is in the model.
+Together, home literacy environment and family stresses accounted for 11% of the variance in attention and behavior, and being at family risk of dyslexia explains no further variance in outcome.

-It follows from these findings that 'family-risk' of dyslexia should not be taken to imply genetically-mediated effects per se. -While previous studies have suggested that family-risk status is a predictor of literacy outcomes (e.g. Puolakanaho et al., 2007; -Snowling et al., 2003; Torppa et al., 2007; van Bergen, de Jong, Plaka, van der Leij, 2012) in most cases the majority of variance is accounted for by child-cognitive variables. -For example, Carroll et al., (2014) reported that after controlling for earlier reading and language skills, family-risk of dyslexia accounted for 3.1% of variance in reading accuracy. -Using a large sample of families not selected for dyslexia-risk, van Bergen, Bishop, van Zuijen & de Jong (2015) reported that parental reading fluency accounted for 5% of the variance in children's reading skills after controlling for children's own phonological awareness, rapid naming and visual attention span. -In this light, our finding that family-risk status did not account for variance in outcomes when contextual factors including those likely to be but instead that these are expressed via gene-environment correlations suggests that the residual variance in previous studies might be environmental in origin.
-Moreover, the lack of interactions between family-risk status and the other risk indices replicates the finding of Aro et al., (2009) that children at family-risk of dyslexia are not differentially affected by the number of risks.
+It follows from these findings that family risk of dyslexia should not be taken to imply genetically mediated effects per se.
+While previous studies have suggested that family-risk status is a predictor of literacy outcomes (e.g., Puolakanaho et al., 2007; Snowling et al., 2003; Torppa et al., 2007; van Bergen, de Jong, Plaka, Maassen, & van der Leij, 2012), in most cases the majority of variance is accounted for by child-cognitive variables.
+For example, Carroll et al. (2014) reported that after controlling for earlier reading and language skills, family risk of dyslexia accounted for 3.1% of variance in reading accuracy.
+Using a large sample of families not selected for dyslexia risk, van Bergen, Bishop, van Zuijen, and de Jong (2015) reported that parental reading fluency accounted for 5% of the variance in children's reading skills after controlling for children's own phonological awareness, rapid naming, and visual attention span.
+In this light, our finding that family-risk status did not account for variance in outcomes when contextual factors, including those likely to be expressed via rGEs, suggests that the residual variance in previous studies might be environmental in origin.
+Moreover, the lack of interactions between family-risk status and the other risk indices replicates the finding of Aro et al. (2009) that children at family risk of dyslexia are not differentially affected by the number of risks.
 However, this does not rule out the possibility that such interactions could be demonstrated in a genetically sensitive design.

-The influence of home literacy environment on school readiness (and emergent reading in particular) is well established (e.g., Bradley & Caldwell, 1976; Hamilton, 2013; Koury & Votruba-Drzal-, 2013; Melhuish et al., 2008).
-The current findings replicate those of family-risk studies showing that home literacy environment (including parental reading skills) explains variance in literacy outcomes over and above a child's own cognitive skills

-(Torppa et al., 2010).
-The reason for its impact on attention and behaviour is less clear, though it is possible that interactions with print during the preschool years provide a calm opportunity in which a child develops the ability to self-regulate.
-The home literacy environment, however, is unlikely to be purely a 'passive' influence which the child receives; it may also reflect active and evocative gene-environment correlations.
+The influence of home literacy environment on school readiness (and emergent reading in particular) is well established (e.g., Bradley & Caldwell, 1976; Hamilton, 2013; Koury & Votruba-Drzal, 2013; Melhuish et al., 2008).
+The current findings replicate those of family-risk studies showing that home literacy environment (including parental reading skills) explains variance in literacy outcomes over and above a child's own cognitive skills (Torppa, Lyytinen, Erskine, Eklund, & Lyytinen, 2010).
+The reason for its impact on attention and behavior is less clear, though it is possible that interactions with print during the preschool years provide a calm opportunity in which a child develops the ability to self-regulate.
+The home literacy environment, however, is unlikely to be purely a "passive" influence that the child receives; it may also reflect active and evocative rGEs.
 For example, if a child is well behaved and enjoys listening, then a responsive parent is likely to read more often with that child than would otherwise be the case.
 The current sample included children with preschool language difficulties; it would not be surprising if such children evoked fewer interactions involving language and literacy than those with typical language.